Menu

 Owned By: Town of Hanson

-A large expanse of established woodland paths bordered by residential areas off East Washington, State and Brook Streets.
+Hanson’s Webster-Billings Conservation Area features 62+ acres of woodlands with established trails.
+It is bordered by residential areas off East Washington, State and Brook Streets.
 Indian Head Brook flows through the property.

 Features

-Acquired by the Town of Hanson in 1973, this large woodland is identified on some maps as the Hodor Property (a previous owner).
+Acquired by the Town of Hanson in 1973, this large woodland is identified on some maps as the Hodor (or Hoder) Property, a previous owner.
 It was renamed in 2009 to honor three conservation-minded residents: Susan K. Webster, and Dana & Norma Billings.

 In earlier times, the property was part of a farm owned by the Josselyn family, who lived at the corner of State and East Washington Streets.
 Look for old stone walls, especially at the boundaries.
 Firewood and timber were harvested regularly.
 The existing cart paths were constructed as fire roads.
-Trees are still sometimes harvested here, with the town earning the proceeds.
+Trees were harvested here in the 1990’s, with the town earning the proceeds.

 Trail Description